DKFZ-ODCF/FastqIndEx/CONTRIBUTING.md

 **<span style="color:orange;">=>  We will not get the application a 100% safe, but we try to minimize the risk of data corruption.</span>**

+### Error handling

+In our code base, you will not find assert and throws but collect errors as soon as possible.
+The class used for this is the ErrorAccumulator.
+Most classes inherit this class.
+Now, before anything is done, we try to collect errors as soon as possible and abort before index / extract or stats is running.

+In short:
+* Do not use throws or assert, when not necessary.
+Document it, when you plan to diverge from this.
+* Try to keep your error messages precise and helpful.
+* Mark programming errors with the prefix "BUG: "

 ### Code validation with clang-tidy